shloknatarajan/ssh-gpg-setup/ssh-gpg-setup.md

 1. Run `export GPG_TTY=$(tty)`  from the terminal
 2. Download [GPG Suite](https://gpgtools.org/).
 Run the program and your keys should show up in the list.
 Right click your sec/pub for your account and click “Sign.”

-Authorize they key if you’re getting a single sign on error
+Authorize the key if you’re getting a single sign on error

 ssh -Tv is also good for debugging